-Local’s tip – Try Kalev Chocolate.
-Kalev is the largest chocolate maker in Estonia and produces a large variety of good quality chocolate.
+TALLINN LOCAL’S TIP!
+Kalev is the largest chocolate maker in Estonia and produces a large variety of good-quality chocolate.
 Available from stores across Tallinn.

 Linking nine of the city’s remaining 26 towers, this is the classic Tallinn photo stop.
-Get your camera at the ready for those sweeping views over the Old Town’s red rooftops.
+Have your camera ready for those sweeping views over the Old Town’s red rooftops.

 Tallinn Town Hall Square

 Descending to the Lower Town, pass by enticing shops and cafes to reach Tallinn’s beating heart, its Town Hall Square.

 Dating from the 14th Century, the southern side of Tallinn Town Hall Square is dominated by the Gothic town hall, the only surviving example in Northern Europe.

 The Town Hall Square is also home to a market and is a great place to pick up souvenirs.

 As a pharmacist, I felt that it would be unprofessional not to pay a visit to what is thought to be the oldest operating pharmacy in Europe.
 The Town Hall Pharmacy has been concocting cures since 1422 and is still going.